 COMMON BRAND NAME(S): Levitra

-USES: Vardenafil is used to treat male sexual function problems (impotence or erectile dysfunction) by blocking a certain enzyme (phosphodiesterase-PDE5).
-In combination with sexual stimulation, vardenafil works by helping the blood flow into the penis to achieve and maintain an erection.
+USES: Vardenafil is used to treat male sexual function problems (impotence or erectile dysfunction-ED).
+In combination with sexual stimulation, vardenafil works by increasing blood flow to the penis to help a man get and keep an erection.

 Additional Levitra Information